Big new bonuses on Chase Sapphire Reserve and Chase Sapphire Reserve for Business

 • The business version of the card does not indicate any Sapphire-related restrictions, so it looks like it should be possible to get both the consumer Sapphire Reserve and the Sapphire Reserve for Business for folks who qualify.

-Overall, the new eligibility rules are a bummer for those who were counting down the clock on 48 months since last bonus since some were likely waiting to become eligible to receive the bonus again.
-On the other hand, the new terms leave open the possibility to get both a Sapphire Preferred and a Sapphire Reserve card, which is probably good news for many.
+Overall, the new eligibility rules are a bummer for those who were counting down the clock on 48 months since the last bonus, since some were likely waiting to become eligible to receive the bonus again.
+On the other hand, the new terms leave open the possibility of getting both a Sapphire Preferred and a Sapphire Reserve card, which is probably good news for many.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.